Solar and embedded generation

 Large embedded generators

 Large embedded generators (LEGs) are defined as having an inverter capacity greater than 30kW.

 Large embedded generator installations, whether export or non-export, connected to operate in parallel with the SA Power Networks' distribution network, must be assessed by us for suitability for connection and compliance in all respects with SA Power Networks' technical standards.

 All other installations must comply with the requirements outlined below:

 To enable us to process your connection, you must first make a connection enquiry with us.
 This can be done by completing the appropriate form shown below:

-- Application to Connect Form - Large Solar PV up to 200kW
+- Application to Connect Form - Large Solar above 30kW and up to or equal to 200kW

 - Enquiry Form - Large Embedded Generation over 200kW